lilac-eclipse/LilacOS/README.md

-# Python OS Tools/Demo Package
+# Lilac OS Tools/Demo Package

 This package contains various tools and demos related to OS operations in Python.